Emma Willard School: History

 Emma Willard School traces its roots to the Middlebury Female Seminary, founded by Emma Hart Willard in 1814.
-In 1821, Emma Hart Willard moved her school to Troy, New York, opening as the Troy Female Seminary, to provide young women with the same higher education as their male peers.
-Prior to the school's founding, young women had been unable to pursue the advanced curricular offerings in mathematics, classical languages and the sciences that were taught to their male counterparts.
+In 1821, Willard moved her school to Troy, New York, and opened it as the Troy Female Seminary to provide young women with the same higher education as their male peers.
+Prior to the school's founding, young women had been unable to pursue the advanced curricular offerings in mathematics, classical languages, and the sciences that were taught to their male counterparts.
 Her husband, John Willard managed the school's finances and served as the in-house physician until his death in 1825.

 Having taught for several years, Emma Willard perceived the egregious disparity in what girls learned compared to boys.
 In 1819, Willard promoted a comprehensive secondary and post-secondary female educational institution, which would require funding by the State of New York.
 Her address to the office of New York's "innovative" governor DeWitt Clinton met with initial success.
 However, the New York State legislature at Albany, on hearing her request, responded with mixed sentiment, and ultimately rejected her proposal.
 Many of the wives of prominent men steadfastly supported and promoted her educational agenda to their friends and associates.
 Thereafter, the City's Common Council eventually raised $4,000 that would facilitate Willard's purchase of a suitable flagship building for her proposed seminary for young women.

 She had already obtained inexpensive accommodation in a nearby historic (already for the 1800s) Waterford, New York, landmark farm.
-There, she rented two nondescript long and narrow stone structures, former pre-Colonial Dutch estate's outbuildings in a picturesque setting along the mighty Mohawk River.
+There, she rented two nondescript long and narrow stone structures, former pre-Colonial Dutch estate's outbuildings in a picturesque setting along the Mohawk River.
 The property's border still abuts the Erie Canal's first but long-defunct stone lock, near a major point of the Mohawk's primary arterial confluence into the Hudson River.
 However, in early 1821, a critical funds shortage from to a brief economic downturn that had affected the region forced her to close her Waterford Academy.